 Hi, I'm Coach Leland.
 I'm married and have two boys named Haden & Harlo who have taken a liking to swimming as much as I did when I was their age.
 Our family lives in a tiny house on 10 acres where we raise dairy goats, chickens, pigs, and maintain 6 beehives (yes with my full-time schedule my wife is the real hero of the household).
-I work in Austin as a Technical Implementation Manager at a Data Center (tech field - computer stuff, it's basically where the internet comes from for the less technically inclined).
+I work in Austin as the Service Delivery Director for a Data Center.

 My passion for swimming started about when I could walk - my parents put me in swim lessons and over the course of many practices they realized how comfortable I was in the water.
 A few years later during my last lessons my instructors recommended that my parents put me in the local swim club.
 I tried out the following year and started my journey with competitive summer swimming.
 I joined the Tracy Tritons in California who was led by a local legend - Coach Pinkie Phillips - https://www.teamunify.com/recmvttscca/__doc__/163814_4_pinkie%20article%20tracy%20press%2012%2026%2011.pdf).
 As soon as I went into High School I joined the High School Swim Team which was also led by the same Coach Pinkie.
 I spent many years perfecting technique and swimming successfully in pretty much every stroke (don't look at my Breast Stroke times though).
 By the end of it I realized that I had accumulated just over 150 ribbons / metals pulling from a wide range of events, dual meets, invitationals, and even a few championships as well.

 I'm also an Eagle Scout, from Troop 505 in the same city.
-While scouting and swimming regularly competed with my time, swimming seemed to always manage to win over the majority of it.
+While scouting and swimming regularly competed with my time, swimming seemed to always manage to win the majority of it.
 Through scouting I obtained my Red Cross Lifeguard Certification and was their primary Lifeguard on duty for all of their camping trips.
-This served as a double benefit, since I was also able to begin teaching swim lessons and assisting with coaching the younger kids during the Tracy Triton season.
+This served as a double benefit, since I was also able to begin teaching swim lessons and assisting with coaching the younger kids.

-Although its been quite a few years since I've swam competitively, I've tried to stay involved in youth activities - serving as a substitute teacher for a semi-local school district and assisting with a little coaching for some of the kids' other sports teams.
+Although its been quite a few years since I've swam competitively, I've tried to stay involved in youth activities - serving as a substitute teacher for a semi-local school district and assisting with a little coaching for some of the kids' other sports.

 I'm extremely excited for every new Swim Season as I get to learn every individual's strengths and weaknesses and see them all grow by the end of it.
 To this day, I still attribute a large majority of my own personal success and character development to my years on a swim team.